jesusrmx/ZXing.Delphi/README.md

 ### Changes
 - v3.9.13
-	QR code: Fixed compute dimensions and more accurate results of sizeOfBlackWhiteBlackRunBothWays if outside of image (Thanks ImperatorZurg) replaced integer division with floating point division
+	QR code: Fixed compute dimensions and more accurate results of sizeOfBlackWhiteBlackRunBothWays if outside of image.
+Replaced integer division with floating point division (Thanks ImperatorZurg).
 - v3.9.12
 	Fixed a bug in Bresenham's line algorithm
 - v3.9.11